prugala/sylius-docker/docs/options.md

 > [!NOTE]
 > All Symfony-specific environment variables are used only if no `composer.json` file is found in the project directory.

-## Selecting a Specific Symfony Version
+## Selecting a Specific Sylius Version

-Use the `SYMFONY_VERSION` environment variable to select a specific Symfony version.
+Use the `SYLIUS_VERSION` environment variable to select a specific Symfony version.

-For instance, use the following command to install Symfony 6.4:
+For instance, use the following command to install Sylius 2.0:

 On Linux:

-    SYMFONY_VERSION=6.4.* docker compose up -d --wait On Windows:
+    SYLIUS_VERSION=2.0.* docker compose up -d --wait On Windows:

-    set SYMFONY_VERSION=6.4.* && docker compose up -d --wait&set SYMFONY_VERSION=

-## Installing Development Versions of Symfony

-To install a non-stable version of Symfony, use the `STABILITY` environment variable during the build.
-The value must be [a valid Composer stability option](https://getcomposer.org/doc/04-schema.md#minimum-stability).

-For instance, use the following command to use the development branch of Symfony:

-On Linux:

-    STABILITY=dev docker compose up -d --wait

-On Windows:

-    set STABILITY=dev && docker compose up -d --wait&set STABILITY=
+    set SYLIUS_VERSION=2.0.* && docker compose up -d --wait&set SYLIUS_VERSION=

 ## Using custom HTTP ports